fractalmandala/brhatNew/src/routes/dhiti/travancore.md

 ---
 title: The Saga of the Padmanabhadasas - A Glimpse into the Cultural Practice and Patronage of the present day Travancore Royals, Part 3
-author: Kavita Krishna Meegama, Akshay Shankar
+author: Kavita Krishna Meegama
+authortwo: Akshay Shankar
 category: Dharma Today
 tags: tradition, education, gurukula
+excerpt: "Śrī Padmanābhasvāmī Perumāḻ, the lord of Thiruvananthapuram, and the royal traditions associated with the region.
+It highlights the rich cultural heritage of Kerala, particularly the dance form of Mōhiniāṭṭam, taught by Guru Gopikā Varmā ji, a member of the Travancore Royal Family."
 date: "2023-05-16"
 image: https://rnfvzaelmwbbvfbsppir.supabase.co/storage/v1/object/public/brhatwebsite/05dhiti/travancore.webp
 ---